anonymous-editor/BRSDE/README.md

 ### Linux

 BRSDE works by using two commands, ```grep``` and ```sed```.
 The former command pulls the data from a special file called 'Game.ini'.
 This .ini file contains settings for singleplayer and multiplayer sessions.
 The latter command  adds prefixes to the output of the former command to make it more commfortable to read.
-Once the '''grep''' command pulls the necessary data, it sends that data to two text files in your BRSDE folder, ```multiplayer.txt```, and ```permabannedids.txt```.
+Once the '''grep''' command pulls the necessary data, it sends that data to two text files in your BRSDE folder, ```info.txt```, and ```permabannedids.txt```.

 The first text file contains information such as...